cfpwastaken/edupageAddons/README.md

 * Keyboard shortcuts to navigate edupage more quickly
 * Markdown support in messages
 * Animations
+* Modern Icons
 * More to come!

 ## Installation

 ### Chrome / Edge and other Chromium based browsers

+Note: This may not work on Chromium right now.

 1. Download this repository
 2. Go to chrome://extensions